allan-villan/allan-bank/README.md

 There are extra functionalities that can be explored through main.py as well!

 This project was created in hopes to:
     1) Better understand the Python programming language
- 2) logging the right amount of information
+    2) Practice applying Pythonic coding and other best practices (PEP 8)
- 3) Practice functional programming and object oriented programming
+    3) Logging the right amount of information
- 4) Practice using best practices included in PEP 8
+    4) Practice functional programming and object oriented programming

 A UML diagram (titled AllanBank.png) is included to better illustrate the inner workings of AllanBank.